Constraining the Thickness of the Galactic Halo through Cosmic-Ray Anisotropy Using the Spatial-Dependent-Propagation Model: Results

 \subsection{Effect of Halo Thickness}

-As shown in Fig.~\ref{fig:galaxy}, compared with a consistent radial anisotropy (slope of CR flux), the anisotropy in the vertical direction changes significantly with increasing vertical distance from the point $\rm(R_0,Z_0)$.
-Furthermore, the thickness of the halo has strong (little) influence on the vertical (radial) anisotropy.
-A thicker halo would counteract the vertical CR fluxes caused by the solar offset.
+As shown in Figure~\ref{fig:galaxy}, compared with the consistent radial anisotropy (slope of the CR flux), the anisotropy in the vertical direction changes significantly with an increasing vertical distance from the point $\rm(R_0,Z_0)$.
+Clearly, the thickness of the halo has a strong (little) influence on the vertical (radial) anisotropy.
+Therefore, a thicker halo would counteract the vertical CR stream caused by the solar offset, thereby reducing the total anisotropy.